Sandeep-M-N/Sandeep-M-N/README.md

 Here are some ideas to get you started: -->

 - 🔭 I’m currently working on Changepond Technologies
-- 🌱 I’m currently learning python-FullStack Development
+- 🌱 I’m currently learning generative Ai
 <!-- - 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with ... -->
 - 💬 Ask me about Java & python Technologies